-The information in this ASX release is based on information compiled by Peter Temby, a Competent Person who is a Member of Australian Institute of Geoscientists.
-Exploration results have been compiled and interpreted by Peter Temby who is an independent consultant working currently for Gold Mountain Ltd. Peter Temby confirms there is no potential for a conflict of interest in acting as the Competent Person.
-Peter Temby has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity being undertaken to qualify as a

-Competent Person as defined in the 2012 Edition of the 'Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves'.
-Peter Temby consents to the inclusion in the report of the matters based on his information in the form and context in which it appears.
+The information in this ASX release is based on information compiled by Luziane De Souza Castell, a Competent Person and Member of the Australian Institute of Geoscientists.
+Exploration results have been compiled and interpreted by Luziane De Souza Castell, an independent consultant currently working for Gold Mountain Limited.
+Luziane De Souza Castell confirms that there is no potential conflict of interest in acting as the Competent Person.
+She has sufficient experience relevant to the style of mineralisation and type of deposit under consideration, and to the activity being undertaken, to qualify as a Competent Person as defined in the 2012 Edition of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves.
+Luziane De Souza Castell consents to the inclusion in this report of the matters based on her information in the form and context in which it appears.